 3. The Process of Developing Contingency Plans

-There are the steps to develop a contingency plan, which should start from disaster preparedness and end with suggesting measures for disaster recovery.
+There are the steps to develop a contingency plan, which should start from preparedness and end with suggesting measures for business recovery.
 The below steps therefore should help you take the entire process step by step.

 - Determine the likelihood and impact of risks